Terstegge/mbed-os-MSP432/README.md

 This project is a port of Mbed OS 6 for the [MSP-EXP432P401R Launchpad](https://www.ti.com/tool/MSP-EXP432P401R).
-Unfortunately, TI has stoppen producing the MSP432Pxxx microcontrollers and all related products.
+Unfortunately, TI has stopped producing the MSP432Pxxx microcontrollers and all related products.
 So this board is not available any more.

 This port uses the custom board support based on Mbed OS to